-Bochner and his contemporaries sought a way past, or through, "the obstinate chunkiness of the third dimension."
-Wall drawing contained the possibility of genuine immediacy: to become part of the space where life unfolds, negating the distance between life and art.
-Soriano's engagement with life at Colby through drawing on the wall likewise exists within lived time rather than pictorial remove.
-These walls are living walls, a site not only for permanent maintenance but renewal.
+Bochner and his contemporaries sought a way past, or th dimension."
+Wall drawing contained the possibility of gen unfolds, negating the distance between life and art.
+Soria the wall likewise exists within lived time rather than picto for permanent maintenance but renewal.